1978–79 Port Vale F.C. season

 The 1978–79 season was Port Vale's 67th season of football in the Football League, and their first season (seventh overall) back in the Fourth Division following their relegation from the Third Division.
 Under manager Dennis Butler, who stepped up after Bobby Smith's departure and brought in Bernie Wright from Bradford City and the club-record signing Ken Todd from Wolverhampton Wanderers, the club aimed to rebuild.

 However, on the pitch, Vale finished 16th, securing just 42 points from 46 matches.
-Their cup runs were short-lived — with exits in the first round of both the FA Cup (losing to Bradford City) and the League Cup (knocked out by Chester).
+Their cup runs were short-lived — with exits in the first round of both the FA Cup (losing to Bradford City) and the League Cup (eliminated by Chester).
 Bernie Wright was the standout performer, finishing as top scorer with 15 goals in all competitions (14 in the league), and earning the Player of the Year accolade.

 Off the pitch, the season was turbulent.
 There was unrest in the boardroom and among the fans, and Butler publicly expressed frustration at supporter abuse of the players.
 Financially, the club suffered a record loss of £52,000, despite generating significant commercial income and investing heavily in transfers (totalling well over £36,000 in net loss).
 In terms of support, Vale drew on average 3,287 fans to Vale Park, with the highest attendance being 5,226 against Barnsley on 14 April 1979, and the lowest just 2,160 against Hereford United on 1 May 1979.
 Their biggest win was an emphatic 5–1 away victory over Crewe Alexandra early in the season, and their heaviest defeats included two 4–0 drubbings and a 6–2 loss.

 A season of financial strain and boardroom unrest underpinned a mid-table Fourth Division finish, with Bernie Wright's goals offering a rare spark during an otherwise turbulent campaign.